Atlanta Falcons Training Camp: 10 Things to Watch

 Kyle Pitts was considered by many to be the best player in the draft.
 When the Falcons took him No. 4 overall, he became the highest tight end ever selected.

 But make no mistake, Pitts is being brought in to catch the football, not block defensive ends.
-He’s the highest rated rookie in the class by Madden 22 for what that’s worth.
+He’s the highest-rated rookie in the class by Madden 22 for what that’s worth.
 He has the longest wingspan of any receiver or tight end in 20 years.
-He’s the long term replacement for the departed Julio Jones.
+Forget position titles; he’s the long-term replacement for the departed Julio Jones.

 The hype is real.
 So is the talent.